gammonjs/image-gallery/README.md

 -   i18n translations which are just a little trikier in server side rendoring with things like input place holders
 -   No data indicator on gallery picture panel when no images are loaded
 -   Error handling (front and back end)
--   Backend service should be adapted off the framework and registered into container

 ## Configuration (env varables or the .env file)